x0xr00t/sl0ppy-UEFIScan/README.md

 * sl0ppy UEFI Scanner is a comprehensive tool for detecting UEFI firmware vulnerabilities, malware, and security misconfigurations.
 It performs deep analysis of UEFI components including firmware integrity checks, NVRAM validation, threat detection, and hardware security assessments.

 ```
+# upgrade comming soon
+- Due to sum other projects, there was little time to dev this out the past weeks.
+- There will be a upgrade scheduled soon to work out more bits and stuff on this.
+- Hang on tight till then, and wait for the new released verion

 ## 🔍 Features